liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/02-development-lifecycle-for-liferay-workspaces.markdown

 ## Creating Modules [](id=creating-modules)

-The first phase of Liferay Workspace's development phase is the module creation process.
+The first step of Liferay Workspace's development phase is the module creation process.
 Workspace provides a slew of templates that you can use to create many different types of Liferay modules.